RED LIGHT CAMERAS

 early 2017 Sen. Hill introduced SB

 which, if it passes, will reduce the fine for

 East Bay Voters:

 Menlo Park Docs Set # 1

-This table made by highwayrobbery.net, using official monthly reports of citations actually issued.
+This table made by highwayrobbery.net, using official monthly Customer Management Reports (CMR).
 Those source documents are available at:

 Cust.
 Mgmt.
 Reps.
 Apr.
 2008 - Mar.
 2009